aregtech/areg-sdk/docs/ServiceInterface.md

 #### Enumerations

-Enumerations are declared using the `<DataType>` tag with the attribute `Type="Enumerate"`.
+The enumerations are declared using the `<DataType>` tag with the attribute `Type="Enumerate"`.
 Each field can have a value and is automatically streamable.

 **Example:**
 ```xml